MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example1.rst

     the checbox next to crop.
 We then click hold and drag to create a rectangle around the eyes.
     We then uncheck the same checkbox and the image updates to the selected region.
 We can improve things a bit more by masking the image to leave only the eyes.
-To do this from the drop down list on the righ select mask_rectangle and push the button "Add method" twice.
+To do this from the drop down list on the right select mask_rectangle and push the button "Add method" twice.
 Drag and drop the mask_rectangle and mask_rectangle*1 above the ----inactive---- place holder.
     For each tool select its checkbox and drag the the mask around each eye before unchecking each box.
-    You can adjust each mask by simply rechecking the checkbox and moving the handles. check the final image by pushing the button below the image labelled captured image. this shows you the preprocessed image upon which tracking is performed.
+    You can adjust each mask by simply rechecking the checkbox and moving the handles.
+Check the final image by pushing the button below the image labelled captured image.
+This shows you the preprocessed image upon which tracking is performed.
 Once happy push the button again.